GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The effective exploitation of his powers of abstraction must be regarded as one of the most vital activities of a competent programmer.
+> ### The best book on programming for the layman is Alice in Wonderland, but that's because it's the best book on anything for the layman.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts